metamn/beat/code/pages/democratization-of-design/democratization-of-design.md

 WordPress, a company started at the same time like Facebook, Twitter, Tumblr, Shopify &mdash; and which powers 30% of all websites today &mdash; is rolling out a new version of it's web app this month with a game changing feature called Gutenberg.

-Gutenberg is a new web editor enabling people to design their own website visually.
+Gutenberg<sup id="footnote--1">[1](#footnotes--1)</sup> is a new web editor enabling people to design their own website visually.

 This is not the first attempt to let people freely design their own websites.
-Atavist, Wix, ReadyMag, Jux have all tried before but, as it always happens, after ahead-of-time-innovation there is a momentum when and attempt becomes truly successful.
+Atavist, Wix, ReadyMag, Jux have all tried before but, as it always happens, after ahead of time innovation and failure there is a momentum when and attempt becomes truly successful.

 That momentum is now.
 Delivered by WordPress via it's huge reach and ecosystem together with React a revolutionary tool created by Facebook.